The Great Wall of China winds over the hills like a majestic dragon

 Welcome to the start of your journey to one of the greatest wonders of the world.
 The Great Wall of China was listed as a World Heritage Site by UNESCO in 1987.
 Just like a gigantic dragon, it winds up an down across deserts, grasslands, mountains and plateaus.
 It stretches approximately 13,170 miles (21,196 kilometres) from East to West China.
 No surprise as to why it is on people’s Bucket Lists!

 The Great Wall has a history of more than 2,000 years.
 Due to this, some of the sections of the Wall of China are now in ruins.
-However, due to it’s cultural appeal it is still greatest attractions all around the world.
+However, due to its cultural appeal it is still one the greatest attractions in the world.

 The Great Wall of China trek will allow you to experience China’s culture, history, traditions and locals at its best.
 Its not just the wall thats incredible but the atmosphere, culture and sights along the way.
 You will also get the opportunity to see the Olympic village, the Royal Summer Palace, Tiananmen Square, the Forbidden City and Beijing’s old residential quarters to really get a feel for the Chinese culture.